deskpro/deskproapps/tutorials/basic.md

 **Explanation**

-* The SDK automatically injects the [tabData](/pages/props/#tabdata) prop into the component.
+* The SDK automatically injects the [tabData](/props/tabdata.md) prop into the component.
 This prop is a plain object which contains information about the open ticket.
 The code above iterates over the `tabData.participants` array and displays an avatar for each person.

 ### Step 4.
 Modify the app styles
-The boilerplate includes a SASS stylesheet which can be found in _src/main/sass/index.scss_.
 Modify the stylesheet to look like the following.

+{% label %}src/main/sass/index.scss{% endlabel %}
 ```sass
 $dp-styles-font-path: "~deskpro-components/src/styles/fonts/";
 @import "~deskpro-components/src/styles/main.scss";